Steppin’ Ambassador: How Do You Represent The Dance?

 - I’ll never attend events that do not align with my mission, goals and objectives.
 If you’re not like-minded in purpose as it relates to sharing and enjoying this dance, it simply doesn’t work for me.

 - Finally, I’ll never attend events where I feel or sense that I’m not respected as a human being.
-It makes no sense being somewhere you know you’re not wanted.
+It makes no sense being somewhere you know you’re not wanted or appreciated.

 I have other, more personal “nevers” and my list could go on, but I think you get my point.